utahplt/chorex/README.md

 ### Message passing expressions

-Inside the body of functions you can write message passing expressions.
+Inside the body of functions you can write message delivery expressions.
 Examples:

 ```elixir
 Actor1.(var1) ~> Actor2.(var2_a)